ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 Level Adjustment
 ================

-You may find after flying your plane in FBWA that it does not hold level attitude with the transmitter sticks centered.
+You may find after flying your plane in FBWA at the desired cruise throttle setting, that it does not hold level attitude with the transmitter sticks centered.
 If this happens, perform the following:

 1) With your autopilot powered on the ground and connected to your mission planner, select FBWA on your transmitter, select the FLIGHT DATA